 Order of Precedence

 This supplemental employee discipline procedure applies to allegations of Sexual Harassment subject to Title IX jurisdiction pursuant to regulations promulgated by the United States Department of Education.
 See 34 C.F.R. § 106.
-Disciplinary proceedings against an employee respondent alleged to have engaged in sexual harassment in violation of Title IX shall be governed by the [College or University]’s administrative hearing practices and procedures, Chapter WAC ___-___-___, and this supplemental hearing procedure.
+Disciplinary proceedings against an employee alleged to have engaged in sexual harassment in violation of Title IX shall be governed by the [College or University]’s administrative hearing practices and procedures, Chapter WAC ___-___-___, and this supplemental hearing procedure.
 To the extent the supplemental hearing procedure conflicts with WAC ___-___-___, and/or provisions set forth in employment contracts, collective bargaining agreements, employee handbooks, and other [College or University] employment policies and procedures, this supplemental hearing procedure will take precedence.

 [Following section only applies to CTCs]